Published on

 • Format and Structured Data: Web pages that utilize structured data markup can provide additional context to Google's algorithm.
 By using structured data, website owners can indicate specific details about their content, such as reviews, ratings, recipes, events, and more.
 This information can increase the chances of being featured in relevant SERP features.

-Google's 2023 SERPs features
+Google's 2023 SERPs features (and how to get into them)

 Organic SERPs features

-1. AI generated responses (coming soon)
+1. AI generated responses (updated)

 2. Featured Snippets